visiotec/vtec_ros/README.md

 ## Installation ##

-These packages were tested on ROS Kinetic with Ubuntu 16.04, and ROS Melodic with Ubuntu 18.04.
+These packages were tested both on ROS Kinetic with Ubuntu 16.04, and on ROS Melodic with Ubuntu 18.04.

 ### Dependencies ###